Berkeley-CS195/sp23/content/readings.md

 ### 3/6 Software Risks and Algorithmic Bias
 Software Risks:
    - Fabio, "[Killed by a Machine: The Therac-25][hackadaytherac]"
-   - Neumann, "[Risks of Automation: A Cautionary Total-System Perspective of Our Cyberfuture][neumannrisks]" (need to read on campus or through campus [VPN])
+   - Neumann, "[Risks of Automation: A Cautionary Total-System Perspective of Our Cyberfuture][neumannrisks]" (need to read on campus or through campus "VPN[VPN]")

 Algorithmic Bias:
    - Angwin, "[Make Algorithms Accountable.][accountability]"